yerimeeei/exercise-r/README.md

 2. Identify structural variants that satisfy the following critiera:
       - The involved pair of genes both have elevated expression levels in the affected samples compared to unaffected samples.
-      - The second gene in the pair is in frame..
+      - The second gene in the pair is in frame.